mgiesen/Image-Comments/README.md

 - Hover over comments to display custom images in a tooltip
 - Simple syntax for linking images in comments
 - Option to open images directly within the editor
-- Option to scale down images to reduce file size
+- Option to scale images for better overview

 ## Requirements